IOlivaG/IOlivaG/README.md

 # Isaac Oliva-González

 Hi, I'm Isaac.
-I'm a graduate researcher in computer science with a background in chemical engineering, working on the mathematical structure of optimization problems and how it can be exploited algorithmically.
+I'm a graduate researcher in computer science with a background in chemical engineering, working on optimization problems across operations research and quantum computing.

-This work has gradually drawn me toward a deeper question: what is the mathematical structure underlying these problems, and how can it be exploited?
-Exploring that question has shaped my current research interests:

-- Algebraic and graph-theoretic approaches to combinatorial optimization, including symmetry and group theory
-- Reformulation and decomposition methods for mathematical programming models
-- Quantum and hybrid quantum–classical optimization algorithms
+My work focuses on mathematical programming models, combinatorial optimization, and hybrid quantum–classical methods.

+Below are some of the projects I've been working on.

 ## Projects